Cooty/the-bedechka-case/README.md

 8) Run `make create-user-content-directories` to create the directories for user uploaded content (files uploaded on the admin area).

 9) `run make email=<someone@example.com> create-admin-user` to create an admin user locally.
 The value of the `email` variable has to be a **valid** email address format (but it doesn't have to actually exist).
 You'll see a randomly generated password in the command prompt.
-You can login with this the first time and you'll be prompted to change it.
+You can log in with this the first time, and you'll be prompted to change it.

 10) Build the frontend files if you have an exception complaining about `manifest.json` not being found (it's an error coming from [WebPack Encore](https://github.com/symfony/webpack-encore)).
 The frontend files have to be built on the host machine, so do `cd app`, `npm install` and then `npm run build`.